Denise L. Pease - Regional Administrator, Northeast and Caribbean Region

 Denise L. Pease was appointed by President Barack Obama to serve as regional administrator for the U.S. General Services Administration’s Northeast and Caribbean Region, effective Sept.
 13, 2010.

-As Regional Administrator, Pease oversees the federal government’s real estate portfolio, procurement of goods and services, and information technology for New York, northern New Jersey, Puerto Rico, and the U.S. Virgin Islands.
+As Regional Administrator, Pease oversees the federal government’s real estate portfolio, procurement of goods and services, and information technology for New York, New Jersey, Puerto Rico, and the U.S. Virgin Islands.
 GSA’s Northeast and Caribbean Region has about 675 employees and an annual operating budget of approximately $649 million.
 The region has a real estate portfolio that includes 62 government-owned buildings and leased space in 415 commercial buildings and is managing approximately $136 million in current construction activity.
 Real estate revenues supporting building operations and lease costs are $865 million.
 The region also manages a fleet of 12,300 vehicles, including 7,122 alternative fuel vehicles.

 Pease is an alumna of Columbia University School of General Studies and holds a Bachelor of Arts in American history and biology.
 She was also a Charles H. Revson fellow at Columbia and a National Urban fellow at the Bernard M. Baruch Graduate School of Public Administration, and has studied executive management at the European Institute of Business Administration, Paris.